Deploy a Micronaut Microservices Application to the Oracle Cloud Infrastructure Kubernetes Service

 docker push $OCI_REGION.ocir.io/$OCI_TENANCY_NAMESPACE/gdk-k8s/api-oci:latest

 3.9.
-Update the API Microservice #
+Update the api Microservice

 Edit the file named api/k8s-oci.yml as follows: